MattjCamp/cohortr/README.md

           mean = mean(score))
 ```

-This code would produce this output:
+**students** is a table on a SQLite database that comes with the installation of `cohortr`.
+This is used as a stand in to a database server that would typically house this kind of data.
+The code above would produce this output:

 ```
 # A tibble: 2 × 3